craggASAP/Nicotinic_Receptor/ASAP5/README.md

 Voltage_sensor_analysis_for_2p_different_IPI.m: Script to process (correct for bleaching, flip and extract dF/F0) of fluorescence changes of the ASAP5 sensor in response to 2 pulses of electrical stimulations at different interpuls intervals.

-Voltage_sensor_spontaneous_nAChR_event_detection.m: Script to detect and extract information (amplitude, duratio, etc...) about spontaneous nAChR events
+Voltage_sensor_spontaneous_nAChR_event_detection.ipynb: Script to detect and extract information (amplitude, duratio, etc...) about spontaneous nAChR events

-Voltage_Sensor_analysis_nAChR_mediated_depolarisation_metrics.m Script to extract metrics of nAChR-mediated depolarisation (extracted by subtraction of responses to 1 electrical pulse in and out nAChR blocker DHBE)
+Voltage_Sensor_analysis_nAChR_mediated_depolarisation_metrics.ipynb: Script to extract metrics of nAChR-mediated depolarisation (extracted by subtraction of responses to 1 electrical pulse in and out nAChR blocker DHBE)